-Some other species are not included in the weed profiles of our Weed Finder because they are not yet widely established as weeds on the south coast.
-These other species are listed below and are garden plants that have:
+Other species are not included in the weed profiles because they are not yet widely established as weeds on the south coast.
+These additional species have:

 - shown they are able to become established on the south coast without human assistance (naturalise), but are not yet widespread

 - become serious weeds in other areas with similar climate.

 Some of the plants listed on this page are Australian natives.
 Native plants can become environmental weeds if they are planted outside the area where they occur naturally, or, in some cases, even within their natural range.
 Native plants can be more dangerous to native vegetation than some exotic species, because they are already adapted to Australia's poor soils and to reproducing after fire.

 Species not to plant